ethereum/ethereum-org-website/src/content/energy-consumption/index.md

 ## Proof-of-stake energy expenditure {#proof-of-stake-energy}

-Estimates based on the current Beacon Chain suggest that The Merge to proof-of-stake could result in a 99.95% reduction in total energy use, with proof-of-stake being ~2000x more energy-efficient than proof-of-work.
+Estimates he current Beacon Chain suggest that The Merge to proof-of-stake could result in a 99.95% reduction in total energy use, with proof-of-stake being ~2000x more energy-efficient than proof-of-work.
 The energy expenditure of Ethereum will be roughly equal to the cost of running a modest laptop for each node on the network.

 Many articles estimate "per-transaction" energy expenditure to compare blockchains to other industries.
 The benefit of this is that it is easy to understand, but the energy required to mine a block is independent of the number of transactions within it.
 A per transaction unit of energy expenditure implies that fewer transactions would lead to smaller energy expenditure and vice-versa, which is not the case.
 A per-transaction estimate is highly dependent upon how a blockchain's transaction throughput is defined, and tweaking this definition can be gamed to make the value seem larger or smaller.